safra36/BestTraderrs-StrategyMaker/README.md

 # Known Issues
 - Global data is not per asset but used for all assets which means using same variable name on a ALL strategy type will result in wrong calculations and signals
+- If you use strategy type ALL then translation script for strategy adding will take too long